RamiKhushaba/getfTDDfeatures/README.md

 Pay attention to features normalization
 -------
-For the online version I have included the zscore normlization from matlab.
-However, if you have your own normalization method then please comment line 89 in "getfTDDfeat_Online.m" and add your own.
+For the online version I have included the two normlization methods.
+However, if you have your own normalization method then please comment lines 90 and 91 in "getfTDDfeat_Online.m" and add your own.

 References